 Nearly every job you have during the course of your career is going to require you to perform tasks outside of your core responsibilities.
-So if for some reason you find yourself unwilling to help out in other parts of the company, then yes, your best bet is probably just to lie and say that you’re a team player.
+So, if for some reason you find yourself generally unenthusiastic about helping out in other parts of the company, then yes, your best bet is probably just to lie and say that you’re a team player.

 “I’m not big on office gossip.”

-According to one survey conducted by staffing service Accountemps, 18 percent of CFOs and 28 percent of workers find office gossip to be a common breach of workplace etiquette.
-And given the number of people who disapprove of this practice, it’s little surprise that so many job candidates fib about their involvement in obnoxious office tittle-tattle.
+In one survey conducted by staffing service Accountemps, 18 percent of CFOs and 28 percent of workers found office gossip to be a common breach of workplace etiquette.
+So, given the number of people who disapprove of this practice, it’s not surprising that so many job candidates fib about their involvement in obnoxious office tittle-tattle.